Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/README.md

   * pip install torchdiffeq
   * python <path_to_data>/test_train_logreg.py

+## We have 3 ablation experiments:
+The trained models can be found in the folders with ablation in the name, if any files need a great deal of things to be changed the new version of the file can be found in the respective ablation folder.
+Instructions for running each of the abaltions can be found below.

+* 1) Changing the min_count
+  * navigate to the hyperparmeters.py file and find the line where min_count is set, intially this is set to 100 `min_count = 100`
+  * Change 100 to either 0 or 250 to replicate our results.
+  * Now run the code as described above.

-* To run any of the 3 ablation studies: 1) Changing the min_count 2) Changing the activation function to Tanh 3) Increasing the epochs from 10 to 15:
+* 2) Changing the activation function to Tanh

+* 3) Increasing the epochs from 10 to 15
-  * Navigate to the respective Ablation folder - for example, ‘Ablation_2_Activation_Function’
-  * Open the testing_training ablation Google Colab notebook
-  * Execute the code to train and test the different models, each time opening the hyperparameters.py file in that ablation folder and commenting out the net_variant for the model you want to run.